 Get Assistance from the Best Elder Care Attorney Michigan

-The Woods Law Office specializes in all types of Michigan elder law, power of attorney, and veteran law.
+The Woods Law Office focuses on all areas of Michigan elder law, power of attorney, and Veteran's Aid and Attendance Benefit.
 Contact your Michigan Elder Law Attorneys today by calling (586) 532-8970 to learn how we can help.
 Our office is located in Shelby Township, Macomb County, Michigan.